 So, how do you know if you have heart failure?
 Often, the first sign is if your ankles and feet have begun to swell.
 Frequently, patients will ignore this symptom, thinking that they have been on their feet too much or it’s due to weight gain.

 You may also have heart failure if you experience shortness of breath, especially when resting or lying down at night.
 Experiencing a persistent, tired, run-down feeling when you really haven’t been that active is another common sign.
 Coughing or wheezing during exercise or when lying down, moderate weight gain from fluid retention, fast or irregular heartbeat, having to get up during the night to urinate, and feeling general confusion are additional symptoms.

 If you are experiencing any of the signs or symptoms of heart failure, the first step is to talk to your primary care provider.
 They will conduct a thorough exam, discuss your medical history and run blood tests to identify potential problems.

-Please note, if you are unsure you have heart failure but are experiencing serious health symptoms, go to the nearest emergency room to receive care.
+Please note, if you ever feel you are experiencing serious health symptoms, go to the nearest emergency room to receive care.

 Want to learn more about your heart health?
 Take our free, online heart risk assessment today.